KrisDeCooman/hydroblox/README.md

 ### Smart contracts

+The following smart contracts are part of the HydroBlox project.
+These contracts were written in Solidity.

 #### HydroBloxToken

 The HydroBloxToken (HBT) smart contract is the representation of drinkable water, implemented as an ERC20 token.
 1 HBT is equal to 1 liter of drinkable water.